boisgera/leap/UncLean.md

 -- 3
 ```

-There are actually some ways to deal with (pseudo-)random numbers without `IO`, but they require a different interface.
+There are actually some ways to deal with (pseudo-)random numbers without `IO`,
+but they require a different interface.

 ▶️ Let's `do` this
 --------------------------------------------------------------------------------

+### 🧩 Solving the puzzle

 We are now faced with two issues: